 419 - Underground Service from an Underground System (Excluding URD Developments).
 In areas where the Department maintains an underground distribution system, service will be furnished, installed and maintained by the Department provided the total length of the service conduit and cable on private property is not in excess of two (2) feet.
 This work shall not include cutting through or restoration of the foundation, floors or partitions.
 When a new building is being constructed, an opening shall be provided through the foundation wall suitable for the conduit entrance.
-If additional service installation, they shall be installed in accordance with one of the following:
+If additional service conduit and cable are required on private property to complete the service installation, they shall be installed in accordance with one of the following: